Last updated: February 14th, 2022

 Fanatec ClubSport V3

 For value for money (normally being sold for £330 new), I think these are a really good starting point too.
 The V3’s offer enough feel and sensitivity to see you through many years of sim racing.

 Heusinkveld Sprint Sim Pedals

-Whichever version you choose (they are technically identical), these pedals have a strong, compact, and highly adjustable design with custom electronics and they’re compatible with the SmartControl software I mentioned earlier.
+Whichever version you choose (they are technically identical), these pedals have a strong, compact, and highly adjustable design with custom electronics and, they’re compatible with SmartControl.
 If you’re looking for pedals that help you to be both quick and consistent in GT or F1 style racing, these are a great choice.
 I’ve had mine for coming up to two years.
 I’ve tried modifying them with hydraulic dampers and really can’t see that this mod improves them.